 If you are clear on your ‘why’ then you’re more likely to keep your promises to yourself.
 If you have committed to exercise 3 times a week and prepare healthy (yet tasty) meals, to keep you on track with your health goal, to set a great example to your children, or to reduce your likelihood of developing type 2 diabetes, increasing your chance of seeing your children grow up, then your motivation for getting your trainers on is greatly increased.

 If anyone is thinking ‘that all makes sense but I don’t have time’, then your ‘why’ isn’t important enough to you.
 The fact is that we make time for the things that are important to us, for everything else we make excuses.
-If you were told tomorrow that you had to rest for 5 hours a day or you’d be dead, you would find a way to rest for 5 hours a day, it’s as simple as that, honestly.
+If you were told tomorrow that you had to rest for 5 hours a day or you’d die, you would find a way to rest for 5 hours a day, it’s as simple as that, honestly.
 You may have to juggle some things in your life to make room for your ‘why’ but if you ‘can’t’ do that then you don’t want it enough.

 Now I’ve shared that bombshell, here’s for the good news, here’s what you can do to give you the best possible chance of success, be prepared to be surprised!